Chiang Tsu-ping

 Chiang Tsu-ping (江祖平 (Jiāng Zǔpíng)) is a Taiwanese actress and television host, best known for her television dramas.
 Between 2005 and 2010 Chiang emerged as a viewers' favorite in Taiwan and other Hokkien-speaking regions for her diverse roles in long-running soap operas like The Unforgettable Memory, The Spirit of Love, Mom's House and Night Market Life.
 Singapore's The New Paper called her the "Hokkien soap queen".

-Since 2011 she has largely forgone Hokkien-language dramas, instead focusing her career on Mandarin-language dramas in mainland China, where she also built a sizable and growing fan base.